 Course Substitutions - In certain circumstances, flexibility in meeting program requirements may be needed.
 A course substitution allows the student to fulfill a specific course requirement with a substitute course.
 Course substitutions may be requested at the discretion of the program faculty and are subject to approval by the appropriate dean of academic affairs.
 A minimum of 75 percent of the course goals/outcomes must be shared between the substituted course and the required course.

 DARS - M State utilizes the Degree Audit Reporting System (DARS) for students to monitor progress toward degree requirements.
 Interactive DARS reports are available for students via their E-Services account.
 The report includes a listing of courses transferred from other institution and whether each course was transferred as directly equivalent to an M State course.
-The DARS audit will also list all requirements for the student's declared major(s) and the student's status toward completing each requirement, whether fulfilled by M State courses or transfer courses.
-Students should consult their DARS audit regularly to make sure they are on track toward completing their degree requirements.
-For more information about how to interpret your DARS audit, you may wish to view the How to Read a DARS Audit presentation.
+The DARS audit also will list all requirements for the student's declared major(s) and the student's status toward completing each requirement, whether fulfilled by M State courses or transfer courses.
+Students should consult their DARS audit regularly to make sure they are on track to complete their degree requirements.
+For more information about how to interpret your DARS audit, view the How to Read a DARS Audit presentation.

-eTranscript - All institutions that are part of the Minnesota State Colleges and Universities (MnsCU) system are able to access an electronic transcript (eTranscript) from any other MnSCU institution the student attended, provided the student does not have an outstanding financial obligation on his/her account at the institution where courses were taken.
+eTranscript - All institutions that are part of the Minnesota State system are able to access an electronic transcript (eTranscript) from any other Minnesota State institution the student attended, provided the student does not have an outstanding financial obligation on his/her account at the institution where courses were taken.

-Minnesota State Colleges and Universities (MnSCU) - The MnSCU system is comprised of 31 institutions across the state, including 24 two-year colleges and seven state universities.
-The MnSCU system is the largest single provider of higher education in the state of Minnesota.
-The system has 54 campuses located in 47 Minnesota communities.
+Minnesota State - The Minnesota State system is comprised of 30 colleges and seven universities with 54 campuses in 47 communities throughout the state.
+The Minnesota State system is the largest single provider of higher education in Minnesota.

 Technical Courses - Technical courses are part of technical programs and are not part of the MnTC.
 Technical courses are subject to M State's Recency Policy (found under Educational Policies), which states that technical courses have a life span of five years from the date the course was completed.
 Program-specific exceptions may be granted.